Shanina Shaik, Noel Capri, & Hannah Ferguson Rock Tiny Bikinis In St. Barts

 Victoria’s Secret model Shanina Shaik showed off her flawless bikini body once again in a new shot posted to her Instagram account this week.
 The gorgeous New Zealand native slipped into her swimwear once again as she soaked up the sunshine in St. Barts, and this time rocked a tiny two-piece for a sunbathing session.

-The gorgeous supermodel, who’s walked in the Victoria’s Secret Fashion Show for the past three years, posted the shot on November 18 that showed her laying on her back in a skimpy white bikini as she soaked up the sunshine.
+The gorgeous supermodel, who’s walked in the Victoria’s Secret Fashion Show for the past three years, posted the shot on November 18 that showed her lying on her back in a skimpy white bikini as she soaked up the sunshine.

-In the photo, Shanina could be seen getting her tan on during her time in the Caribbean island as she laid next to her fellow models, Noel Berry and Hannah Ferguson.
+In the photo, Shanina could be seen getting her tan on during her time on the Caribbean island as she lay next to her fellow models, Noel Berry and Hannah Ferguson.

-Shanina appeared to pull the straps of her white bikini down to avoid any awkward tan lines, while Hannah proved she wasn’t afraid to flash some skin in a minuscule black string bikini that didn’t leave too much to the imagination.
+Shanina appeared to pull the straps of her white bikini down to avoid any awkward tan lines, while Hannah proved she wasn’t afraid to flash some skin in a minuscule, black string bikini that didn’t leave too much to the imagination.

-As for Noel, she stunned in a tiny orange triangle bikini with string ties that stretched around her neck and across her hips.
+As for Noel, she stunned in a tiny, orange triangle bikini with string ties that stretched around her neck and across her hips.

 The genetically blessed trio all posed on their sunbeds on matching bright orange beach towels with the stunning scenery of St. Barts clearly visible behind them.